Content provided by Law Offices of Michelle Bell

 These are just some of the things that you need to remember once you’re arrested for drug possession.
 With the help of your lawyer, you will be able to understand more about the law and your case.

-If you’ve been arrested for drug possession, give us a call at (757) 464-9224 for a free consultation right away!
+If you’ve been arrested for drug possession, give us a call at (757) 464-9224 or contact us online for a free consultation right away!